mizchi/frontend-challenges/README.md

-# Frontend Challanges
+# Frontend challenges

-(Now focusing bundle size challanges)
+(Now focusing bundle size challenges)

 ## Challenge it!

-All challanges have `npm test`.
+All challenges have `npm test`.
 Pass it.

 ```bash
 $ npm install # install as root for test runners